About the Recipe

 7. Heat Again

 Raise the temperature of the juice to 180°F and hold it there for another 10 minutes.
 This step is essential for ensuring that your syrup is safe and shelf-stable.
+DO NOT simmer or boil it is not necessary because remember you are deal with REAL American elderberries and they just dont need the extra heat.

 8. Store Your Syrup